kinsta/hello-world-email-nodejs/README.md

 * `SENDGRID_API_KEY`: The API key created on SendGrid
 * `TEST_EMAIL_TO_ADDRESS`: The address you'd like to send the test email to
 * `TEST_EMAIL_FROM_ADDRESS`: The address you'd like to send the test email from
+* `TEST_ENDPOINT`: The endpoint you'd like to use as a trigger to send the test email.
+Please use a random string of at least 8 characters.

 ## Deployment Lifecycle
 Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit) the `npm build` command is run, followed by the `npm start` command.

-This project does not require a build phase, the start command runs `node sendMail.js` which will send a test email.
+This project does not require a build phase, the start command runs `node server.js` which starts an Express server with two endpoints:

-This means that the application will send **one** email each time it is deployed.
+* `/`: A simple page that returns the Hello World message
+* `/${TEST_ENDPOINT}` A page that - when visited - will trigger the sending of a test email.

+## Triggering an email
+To trigger the sending of an email you'll need to find the URL of your deployment on the Deployments page.
+Append your test endpoint to this URL and visit that page to trigger the email.

+For example, if your `TEST_ENDPOINT` is set to `o34nifnodhni4of` and your latest deployment is at `example.kinsta.app` you can trigger a test email by visiting `https://example.kinsta.app/o34nifnodhni4of`